A01752391/Videojuego/GDD.md

 The gameplay involves the traditional chess moves over the board, until power-ups are acquired.
 The power-ups can be general (for every piece under your control) or even applicable to the opponent’s pieces.
 This is the factor of the game that will add uncertainty and a more fresh experience each run.
 Power-ups can affect the board, exchange pieces, make pieces disappear, etc. While the chess pieces are randomly reassigned each round, the power-ups and points you’ve acquired persist, allowing strategic progression and build variety across the run.

-The board itself is randomly generated at the beginning of each round or game, using a curated set of mid-game chess positions as templates.
+The board itself is randomly obtained from a pool of different mid-game scenarios (neutral, favorable to player 1 pr favorable to player 2) at the beginning of each round or game, using a curated set of mid-game chess positions as templates.
 This ensures a variety of dynamic and challenging starting situations, while maintaining balanced and recognizable chess structures.

 The goal of the game is to capture the opponent’s king, as in traditional chess, while gaining points after each capture to be awarded power-ups for any-round use and reach the highest.
 To overcome the challenges, the player should focus on adaptability, turn management, and long-term planning.
 When receiving a power-up, the player should decide on a conservative or aggressive approach to attack the opposing pieces.
 Overall, success depends on managing resources wisely and making calculated sacrifices when necessary.